scholarslab/GenericXmlImporter/README.md

 If your xsl sheet builds a csv file with "Csv Report", "Mixed records" or "Manage" format, they can be  imported directly without mapping.
-"Mixed" and "Manage" formats can be used only with the [Csv Import Full] fork.
+"Mixed" and "Manage" formats can be used only with the [CSV Import+] fork.
 These formats are useful to import multiple types of documents (text, image, video...) and their metadata in one time.